 An important issue in agriculture law is minimizing landowner liability for the use of the landowner’s property.
 Do you lease your property for hunting or grazing?
 Do you offer horseback riding lessons?
 Do you allow friends to ride horses across your property?
 You may be liable for injuries or deaths that occur on your property if you don’t have agreements in place limiting your liability.
 Talk with one of our attorneys to ensure that you’re protected.

-Call the Attorneys at Wadler, Perches, Hundl & Kerlick
+Call the Attorneys at Wadler, Perches & Kerlick

-Call or text 800-929-1725 for an appointment with one of our experienced agriculture law attorneys or with Attorney Philip Hundl for eminent domain and condemnation matters.
+Call or text 800-929-1725 for an appointment with one of our experienced agriculture law attorneys for eminent domain and condemnation matters.

 We have five offices in three counties across Southeast Texas.
 Our offices are in Wharton and El Campo in Wharton County, Fulshear and Richmond in Fort Bend County, and Bay City in Matagorda County.
 You can also schedule an appointment online.